BG3-RAW-Mods/bg3-RAW-addon/README.md

 Human racials have been transfered to standard human's subrace.
 However, this created an issue for all other humans that would loose their racials.
 As Human only get +1 to all ability scores, I have put this in Human race.
 Then, Variant Human get -1 to all ability scores.
 I think it is easier this way, instead of changing every race references by standard human subrace.

+### Partial Rest

+BG3: Restores 50% of all resources.

+RAW: since it doesn't exist, it has been renamed to *Story Rest*.
+It doesn't restore anymore but it allows to rest to progress through story when necessary.

 ### Short Rest

 BG3: heals 50% of Max HP.